JacquesBonet/redux-easy2-crud-sample/README.md

 The middleware on the project is just for project sample.
 Is not mandatory to have a middleware when we use redux-easy2-crud actions

+Check the size of the products reducer: one line of code!!!

 ### Install